 Here’s how I got a travel piece published in Off Road Adventures.

-A few years ago, I was planning a trip to England and lining up a string of U.K. travel assignments.
+A few years ago, I was planning a trip to England and lined up a string of U.K. travel assignments.
 One of the events on my list was the world’s largest military vehicle show in Kent.

 I wondered, “Would Off Road Adventures Magazine be interested in a story about this military vehicle show?”
 I pitched the story idea and the editor jumped on it.
 I was paid $1002 for a 6-page feature about this exciting event.